bettycakez/blog/content/posts/startup_fundraising_ops_guide.md

 ---

-## 7. Optimize for *maximum facetime* by dripping just the right amount of materials to get you that next meeting.
+## 7. Optimize for *maximum face time* by dripping just the right amount of materials to get you that next meeting.

 Good investment materials should do three things: